28 Years Of Pioneering STEM EDUCATION IN AUSTRALIA

 • Prime Minister’s Award for Excellence in Primary School Teaching 2009

-• Order of Australia Medal for contribution to youth & education 2012
+• Order of Australia Medal for contribution to youth & STEM education 2012